Ch4r0ne/ARK-Ascended-Server-Manager/README.md

 ## Automatic backup with backup tool

-I have also developed another tool for this project, which is available as [Backup-Tool](https://github.com/Ch4r0ne/Backup-Tool).
-This tool was developed specifically for the **BackupJobSchedulerGUI** and offers an efficient and user-friendly solution for automatically backing up your data.
+I have developed another tool for the project, which is available as [Backup-Tool](https://github.com/Ch4r0ne/Backup-Tool).
+It was designed specifically for this project and offers an efficient and user-friendly solution for automatic data backup.
+The backup button start this tool.

 ![BackupJobSchedulerGUI.png](Preview/BackupJobSchedulerGUI.png)